avik2808/Zoom/README.md

 # Zoom
-A full stack video conferencing web application.
+This is my first full stack project clone of zoom